linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.09.2025
+- Topic: Power Setup is coming soon
+- Directory: /posts/2025/September/15
+- Description: ``` Creating your own social network just got a whole lot easier.
+The Power Setup feature from web4.community is coming soon, giving you the ability to launch a fully customized network in one sentence and under 5 seconds.
+Get ready to build your community, your way. ```

 ### 14.09.2025
 - Topic: Free Unlimited SaaS
 - Directory: /posts/2025/September/14